 - Brigadier General Linda S Hurry, Commander, Defense Supply Center Richmond and Defense Logistics Agency Aviation, Defense Logistics Agency

 - Brigadier General Dragan Nakic, Commander, Bosnia and Herzegovina Air Force

 - Colonel Dainius Guzas, Air Force Commander, Lithuanian Air Force

-- Chief of Air Force Directorate, Deputy Inspector, Polish Air Force
+- Colonel Norbert Chojnacki, Chief of the Air Combat Branch, Polish Air Force

 - Colonel Julien Moreau, Deputy Commander Flying Schools, French Air Force

 - Colonel Piotr A. Kowalski, Rotary Wing Aviation Branch Chief, Polish Air Force